Tree marking and tarrifing

 A proportion of trees are measured to determine their height.
 These are called volume sample trees.
 These trees are important for estimating the total volume, and are marked using Roman numerals to identify them.

 When planning felling operations we think about how machinery will move around the site.
-We mark some trees with the letter 'R’ for rack.
+We mark some trees with the letter 'R’ for the word 'rack'.
 A rack is the access route for machines to use.

 A line of trees in a woodland with the letter R and an arrow marked in orange paint